FAQs

 Bringing Dogs & Kids

 Yes!
 Dogs are absolutely welcome 🐶 Kids are just as welcome, too.
-If your little troopers are joining (as in kinds), please mention them in your RSVP so we can plan accordingly.
+If your little troopers are joining (as in, kids), please mention them in your RSVP so we can plan accordingly.

 Also, the dancing part of the evening can get a bit loud, so if your dog is noise-sensitive, it might be a good idea to book accommodation close by.
 That way, you can easily bring them back after the ceremony or dinner and return to the party without a long trip.